Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/nodes/inspect.md

                                  /Users/maximilianhaushofer/Library/Application Support/actyx/keys/users/id]

 ARGS:
-    <NODE>    Node ID or, if using `--local`, the IP address of the node to perform the operation on
+    <NODE>    Node ID or the IP address of the node to perform the operation on
 ```

 The output will show you: